plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 ## Handling CDTS Language Switching

-The CDTS and the WET library support both English and French languages but only can be active at any given time.
+The CDTS and the WET library support both English and French languages but only one can be active at any given time.
 When the standard language link is clicked, the CDTS React component will automatically reload CDTS and WET in the proper language.
 The context property `useCdtsContext().language` can be used by the application to re-configure the various section and perform whatever other action is necessary.
 The context function `useCdtsContent().setLanguage(...)` can be called by the application to programatically request a CDTS language switch.